 Corrections and Final Details

 I used the harder pencil to go back over and slightly darken and reshape the edges of the details.

 Details look the most real when their shadows are drawn right, so I kept the direction of the light in mind as I observed and drew were the shadows fell.

 This last step was very much about comparison again.
 My eyes were on the nut as much as they were on my drawing, flicking back and forth so I could superimpose one over the other for a fraction of a second to compare them.

-If you don’t have all your drawing supplies yet, these links take you to Dick Blick, my favorite affiliate and art store.
+If you don’t have all your drawing supplies yet, these would make a good starter tool set.